krishnamohanathota/ReactJS/05-HOOKS/05-01-HOOKS/ReadMe.md

 # useState

 - `useState` is a Hook that lets you add React state to function components.
-- In classes, the state is always an object.
-- With the `useState` hook, the state doesn't have to be an object.
 - The `useState` hook returns an **array** with 2 elements.

   - The first element is the current value of the state.